Murder of Allison Baden-Clay

-Allison June Baden-Clay (née Dickie; 1 July 1968 – 19 April 2012) was an Australian woman whose body was discovered on 30 April 2012, ten days after she was reported missing by her husband, Gerard Baden-Clay.
+Allison June Baden-Clay (née Dickie; 1 July 1968 – 19 April 2012) was murdered by her husband, Gerard Baden-Clay in a premeditated act on 19 April 2012.
+Allison was an Australian woman, mother of three daughters aged 10 and under and a business executive.
+Her body was discovered on 30 April 2012, ten days after she was reported missing by her husband, Gerard.
 On 13 June 2012, Gerard was charged with murder and interfering with a corpse.
 On 15 July 2014, he was found guilty of murder, with the other charge being dropped; Gerard was given a life sentence.
 Gerard appealed the conviction and, on 8 December 2015, these charges were downgraded to manslaughter.
 In August 2016, the High Court of Australia re-instated the murder conviction.

 Background

-On 23 August 1997, Allison Dickie had married Gerard Robert Baden-Clay, who had been born in Bournemouth, England, United Kingdom on 9 September 1970.
-In 1971, Gerard's family had migrated from Zambia to Rhodesia, where they changed their family name to "Baden-Clay" to associate the family with his father's grandfather, Lord Baden-Powell of Scouting fame.
+On 23 August 1997, Allison June Dickie married Gerard Robert Baden-Clay, who had been born in Bournemouth, England, United Kingdom on 9 September 1970.
+In 1971, Gerard's family had migrated from Zambia to Rhodesia, where they changed their family name from Clay to Baden-Clay to associate the family with his paternal great-grandfather, Lord Baden-Powell of Scouting fame.
 In 1980, the Baden-Clay family migrated to Australia.
 After leaving school, Gerard trained in accountancy, and then worked for Flight Centre in Brisbane, where Allison was a colleague.

 At the time of Allison's death in 2012, the couple were on diverging financial paths.
 Allison had become an executive for Flight Centre, but Gerard, who had been running a successful up-market real estate franchise since 2004, was struggling following the disastrous Brisbane floods.
-The couple lived in a rented house in Brookfield, Queensland along with their three daughters aged 10 and under.
+The couple lived in a rented house in Brookfield, Queensland, along with their three daughters aged 10 and under.
 In October 2011, Allison learnt of a long-standing affair her husband was having with an employee at his business.
 At the time of her disappearance Allison's life was insured for more than A$800,000.

 Disappearance and discovery

-At 7:15 am on Friday, 20 April 2012, Gerard reported Allison missing.
+At 7:14 am on Friday, 20 April 2012, Gerard reported Allison missing.
 He claimed she sometimes went for a walk at 5am and assumed she had done so that morning.
 She was always back in time for their daughters' breakfast, and he became concerned when she had not returned home.

+Gerard appeared on national TV appealing for Allison's safe return during her disappearance, which initially drew suspicion among members of the public.

 On 30 April, a woman's body was found by a canoeist at Kholo Creek, Anstead, about 13 km from the Baden-Clay home in Brookfield.
 The following day, the body was confirmed to be Allison.
 Her funeral was held in Ipswich on 11 May.
 The autopsy report stated that the cause of death could not be determined.